turingschool/mod-0-project-be/section2/reflection.md

 4. Why might you want to use an if-statement? <br>
 We would use an if statement if we want to have the user give input

-5. What is the Ruby syntax for an if statement? if variable equals xxx, do this (note this does not include nested ifs, or else statements)
+5. What is the Ruby syntax for an if statement? <br>
+If variable equals xxx, do this (note this does not include nested ifs, or else statements)

-6. How do you add multiple conditions to an if statement? you can use either the and (&&) or the or (||) to have multiple conditions in an if statement
+6. How do you add multiple conditions to an if statement? <br>
+You can use either the and (&&) or the or (||) to have multiple conditions in an if statement

 7. Provide an example of the Ruby syntax for an if/elsif/else statement:
 ```